pawelwiteckiwawrzyniak/cat-search-website-JS-project/README.md

 ## Technologies Used:

 - HTML: Responsible for the structure of the web page.
-- CSS: Cascading Style Sheets, providing aesthetics and layout for the page.
+- CSS: Providing aesthetics and layout for the page.
 - JavaScript: Used for interactive search functionality, fetching data from an API (via Axios), and handling dropdown lists (Slim-Select).
 - Axios: Facilitates seamless communication with an external API through